-Awhile back, King-Man's colleague Mary told me she often makes her own cranberry liqueur this time of year.
+Awhile back, King-Man's colleague Mary told me she often makes her own cranberry liqueur.
 She said that she loved having it for a festive holiday cocktail mixer and to give as gifts.
-I was intrigued and started reading recipes for making my own liqueur.
+I was intrigued and started experimenting with recipes for making my own liqueur.

+Step 8.
+After at least 4 days, it's time to strain the solids from the liquids.
+Put a wire strainer on top of a bowl and line it with a 2-layer piece of cheesecloth.
 Pour the contents of the jar into the strainer.
 You will have to do this in batches.
 It takes awhile for the liquid to run through to the bowl below.
-You can gently stir the mixture in the strainer and press it down gently to speed it along.
+You can gently stir and press the mixture in the strainer to speed it along.
 But be patient.
 Let it drip.

 Repeat the straining process until you have a clear, red liquid.
-The number of times you need to strain will vary depending on the size of the holes in the your strainer, and the weave of the cheesecloth.
+The number of times you need to strain may vary depending on the size of the holes in the your strainer, and the weave of the cheesecloth.
 Mine was clear after the first time through the strainer.

 Finished!
 Wasn't that easy?
 And look how beautiful the cranberry liqueur looks in these bottles.
 I love the swing-top bottles pictured below.
 It's easy to pour from them, and they make an impressive gift.
 You can use any kind of bottle or jar, as long as they have an air-tight top.
 Cork top bottles are not recommended, because the cork is porous and will allow the liquid to slowly evaporate.

 Don't miss my post with Cranberry Liqueur Cocktail Recipes, it includes:

 You might also be interested in these posts:

 This updated post was originally published Nov.
 27, 2010.